UniversalDependencies/docs/_u-dep/xcomp.md

 xcomp(jmenovat, generálem)
 ~~~

-Remember that `xcomp` is used for core arguments of clausal predicates
+Remember that `xcomp` is used for core arguments of predicates
-so it will not be used for other instances of secondary predication.
+so it will not be used for non-core instances of secondary predication.
 For instance, in _She entered the room sad_ we also have a double predication
 (she entered the room; she was sad).
 But _sad_ is not a core argument of _enter:_ leaving it out will neither affect grammaticality